 However, there is a technical distinction regarding flammable liquids that classify how easily something will burn.

-Paint thinner will catch on fire somewhat easily.
+Paint thinner (mineral spirits) will catch on fire somewhat easily.

 It states that a liquid is classified as a flammable liquid if it has a flashpoint at or below 199.4 degrees Fahrenheit (93 degrees Celsius) and as a non-flammable liquid when the flashpoint is above 199.4 degrees Fahrenheit.